Iridomyrmex purpureus – Australia – Colony with Queen

 _______________________________________________________________

-More info on Iridomyrmex purpureus:
+More information on Iridomyrmex purpureus:

-– Breeding temperature: 27°C during the day, 20-24°C at night
+– Rearing temperature: 27°C during the day, 20-24°C at night

-– Humidity requirement: Relatively low.
+– Humidity requirements: Relatively low.

-– Monogynous (one queen maximum per colony)
+– Monogynous (One queen maximum per colony)

 – Color: Black abdomen with blue metallic reflections, reddish head and thorax.